Tips for RV Buying

 Focus on quality, as you narrow down your choices of manufacturers and models.
 Don't get overwhelmed by glitz and fancy features if they are just tacked on.
 If you want the RV to hold together going down the road, quality counts.

 Consider a camera.
 When you are looking at lots of potential RVs, it starts to get confusing.
 Bring a camera or video camera to record what you are seeing and keep things straight.
 Keep track of which pictures are for which RV as you go along.
-If you use a video or digital camera with recording capabilities, use it to its full advantage.
-Record specifically what RV you are in, what you are taking pictures of, what you like about the RV (or things that have you a bit uncertain).
+If your camera has recording capabilities, use them to full advantage.
+Record specifically which RV you are in, what you are taking pictures of, what you like about the RV (or things that have you a bit uncertain).

 Make a list of the features most important to you.
 Keep this is mind as you shop, shop, shop.
 Don't buy something just because it is available.
 Make sure it has the features you want.
 Even better, narrow down what you want to specific manufacturers and models.